bratpeki/modern-milkytracker-guide/docs/ui.md

 ### Scrollbar

 Used to navigate the sample slots.
-Mouse gestures (scroll up/down) do the same thing.
+Mouse-scrolling does the same thing.

 # Instrument editor